nilsvu/latex-flipbook/README.md

   - `#6`: Label alignment. `l` and `r` align the label left and right of the flipbook frame, respectively. `c` centers the label, and renders the flipbook on its left.
   - `#7`: The label text, e.g. `\thepage`.
   - `#8`: Width of the label box, thereby determining its distance to the flipbook animation.

+  ## Contact

+  LaTeX Flipbook was created and is maintained by [Nils Leif Fischer](https://nilsleiffischer.de).

+  ## License

+  LaTeX Flipbook is released under the MIT license.
+See [LICENSE.md](LICENSE.md) for details.